Stewardship Entry 06 of 25

 Reciprocity asks who is affected by lack of resilience.
 If you were the spouse, child, employee, creditor, or neighbor, would another person's lack of preparation become your emergency?
 If you were the person in need, would you want others to have enough margin to help?
 Role reversal shows that saving is not always selfish.
 It can be one way of preventing burdens from being transferred.

 Integrity requires saving to serve goods rather than fear.
 A reserve that protects a family, supports generosity, enables honest work, and prepares for maintenance is prudent.
 A reserve that grows without limit while obligations are ignored may be hoarding.
-The question is not simply how much is saved.
+The question is not how much is saved alone.
 The question is what the savings are for and what duties are being neglected while they accumulate.

 Resilience is broader than money.
 Skills save money and increase agency.
 A person who can cook, repair, budget, garden, care for the body, maintain tools, read contracts, and ask for help is more resilient.
 Relationships matter too.
 No emergency fund replaces trustworthy community.
 Stewardship should build both material and relational capacity.